-The Pros and Cons of CDs
+The pros and cons of CDs

-Certificate of deposit advantages and disadvantages.
+Certificate of deposit advantages and disadvantages

 The pros of CDs

-Ladder options.
 A CD ladder is an investing strategy in which customers invest in CDs of increasing lengths—1 year, 2 years, etc. This lets investors tap into their money along the way while keeping some of it invested for a longer period.

 The cons of CDs

-There are some certificate of deposit disadvantages.
+There are some CD disadvantages.
 They include: